 Yes, you will have a fully vested and nonforfeitable interest in your Elective Deferral and Rollover Contribution Account.

 Are Employer Matching Contributions subject to a vesting schedule?

-Yes, if you are a Class A Employee, your interest in your Matching Contribution Account will vest based on your Continuous Years of Service in accordance with the following schedule:
+Yes, your interest in your Matching Contribution Account will vest based on your Continuous Years of Service in accordance with the following schedule: